Chelsea City Council approves study to consider forming its own school system - Shelby County Reporter

 The feasibility study will take about 90 days to complete and results from the study are expected by Oct.
 15. Afterward, there will be two votes, one for annexation by election vote in each of the neighborhoods and a vote on the property tax.

-The city of Chelsea passed a 1 cent sales tax in October of 2018 and to date has given more than $1 million to the five schools through the Nick Grant program.
-Those funds will continue to be strictly for the schools, and hopefully for the Chelsea school project, Picklesimer said.
+The city of Chelsea passed a 1 cent sales tax in October 2018, and to date has given more than $1 million to the five schools through the Nick Grant program.
+Those funds will continue to be used strictly for the schools, and hopefully for the Chelsea school project, Picklesimer said.

 The earliest a Chelsea City School system would be in place is 2023, according to the study’s website.